Odyssey

 Welcome to the start of your GraphQL journey!

-With a strongly typed schema at its core, helps you define relationships between data across any number of systems, empowering you to focus on what your data can do instead of where it's stored.
+With a strongly typed schema at its core, GraphQL helps you define relationships between data across any number of systems, empowering you to focus on what your data can do instead of where it's stored.

-Throughout this course, we're going to learn how fits into our existing architecture and how it works with existing REST APIs and other .
-We'll learn how to use queries, , , the schema, and in our GraphQL API.
+Throughout this course, we're going to learn how GraphQL fits into our existing architecture and how it works with existing REST APIs and other data sources.

 A diagram showing GraphQL as the contact point between multiple clients and the complex architecture of a modern backend